How to catch trout and salmon on beads

 You might look at a bead and wonder how you would ever get it on a hook.
 You don't actually put the bead on the hook.
 Instead you fasten it to the line just above the hook.
 The fish eats the bead and the hook gets stuck in the side of the fish's mouth.
 This makes hook removal easy.

 The basic rigging of a bead is quite simple.
 First you run your line through the hole in the bead.
 Then you tie a hook on at the end of your line.
 Next, you peg the bead about an inch above the hook.
 You do that by pushing something down into the hole in the bead to make it stay where you want it.
-We sell inexpensive wooden bead pegs and purpose built silicone bead pegs for this, but you can also use things like a piece very thick monofilament line.
+We sell purpose built silicone bead pegs for this, but you can also use things like a piece of very thick monofilament line or even a toothpick.
 That's really all there is to it.

 Fishing with beads